ISS/SIC

 Introduction *

-Diabetes Mellitus is a growing non-communicable disease in South Africa, affecting approximately 15% adults.
-Complications such as diabetic foot infections (DMFI) can lead to lower limb amputation and death.
-This study aimed to evaluate community health workers (CHW) screening and referral of DMFI.
+Diabetes Mellitus (DM) is an increasing non-communicable disease in South Africa.
+Complications, particularly diabetic foot infections, can lead to lower limb amputation and death.
+This study evaluated community health workers (CHWs) in screening and referring individuals with DM and associated foot infections.

 Material & Method *

 The study was conducted in Ngqeleni, Eastern Cape, South Africa.
-CHWs conducted home visits, providing education and screened for DMFI, and referred at-risk individuals to local clinics.
-The DMFI screening involved a visual inspection of the feet for abnormalities (e.g., ulcers, wounds, or infections) and a sensory test using a monofilament to detect peripheral neuropathy.
+Trained CHWs conducted home visits to provide education, screen for DM, and assess associated foot infections.
+Screening for foot complications included visual inspection for abnormalities (e.g., ulcers, wounds, infections) and sensory testing using a monofilament to detect peripheral neuropathy.
+Individuals identified as at risk were referred to local clinics for further assessment.

 Results *